Khusrau Khan: Accession

 Khusrau Khan initially planned to install a son of the deceased Sultan on the throne as a puppet ruler.
 However, his advisors suggested that a prince would have him killed after his accession, and therefore, he decided to claim the throne himself.

 After killing the Sultan and potential claimants to the throne, the conspirators persuaded or compelled the various nobles to come to the first floor of the royal palace at midnight, and accept Khusrau Khan as the new king.
 According to Barani, the following nobles were held as "hostages" at midnight: Ayn al-Mulk Multani, Wahiduddin Quraishi, Bahauddin Dabir, and three sons of Malik Qara Beg.
 No information is available about the discussions between the conspirators and the nobles, but by the sunrise, all the nobles at the palace had accepted Khusrau Khan's accession to the throne as Sultan Nasiruddin.

 Shortly after ascending the throne, Khusrau Khan married the widow of Mubarak Shah.
 This marriage was declared invalid after Khusrau Khan was deposed, as according to the Muslim law, the widow could remarry only when four menstruation periods had passed after her husband's death.

 Administration

-Khusrau Khans officers included the following men, many of whom had served Alauddin:
+Khusrau Khan's officers included the following men, many of whom had served Alauddin: